What Is Wing Chun Kung Fu?

 Introduction To Wing Chun Kung Fu

-Wing Chun is simply the name of a woman, so adding Kuen (Fist) indicates that the style of Wing Chun Kuen is a ‘fist’ fighting style named in her honour.
-Wing Chun Kuen, or as it is commonly know Wing Chun Kung Fu, is just one of many styles of martial art whose origins are to be found in Southern China and, compared to other arts, is a relatively new style.
+Wing Chun Kuen, or as it is colloquially known, Wing Chun Kung Fu, is just one of many styles of martial art whose origins are to be found in Southern China and, compared to other arts, is a relatively new style.

 This one technique demonstrates how flexible the Wing Chun system is.
 It also shows that if one technique can be used in many situations why learn many different moves for many situations?
 This reinforces simplicity as a main tenant in the system.